PennLINC/CuBIDS/docs/usage.rst

 Parameter Group
 ~~~~~~~~~~~~~~~

-A :term:`Parameter Group` is a subset of a Key Group that contains images with the same
+A :term:`Parameter Group` is a subset of a Entity Set that contains images with the same
 acquisition parameters.

-Even though two images may belong to the same Key Group and are valid BIDS,
+Even though two images may belong to the same Entity Set and are valid BIDS,
 they may have images with different acquisition parameters.
 There is nothing fundamentally wrong with this —
 the ``bids-validator`` will often simply flag these differences with a ``Warning``,
 but not necessarily suggest changes.
 That being said,
 there can be detrimental consequences downstream if the different parameters cause the
-same preprocessing pipelines to configure differently to images of the same Key Group.
+same preprocessing pipelines to configure differently to images of the same Entity Set.

 .. _acquisitiongroup: